RomaneCAVEY/FeatureFlag-Manager/README.md

-# THIS PROJECT IS NOT COMPLETED
+# THIS PROJECT IS NOT COMPLETE

 **FeatureFlagManagerService** is a manager of feature-flags.
 This project was the subject of my internship at the company **Citron**!
 I thank them for all that I have learned.